alekhgupta1441/Hospital_Management_System/README.md

  * Frontend: HTML/CSS, JavaScript
  * Database: MySQL or SQLite3

+## Project Requirements:

+### Inputs:
+ * Hospital information (name, address, branch, department, facilities)
+ * Employee information (name, employee id, address, contact details)
+ * Doctor information (name, employee id, address, contact details, specialization, degrees)
+ * Patient information (name, id, address, age, payment, others)

+### Output:
+ * Patient details
+ * Patients list
+ * Receipt generation
+ * Report generation

+### Constraints:
+ * All the users must register into the system though the web interface.
+ * All the users must login into the web interface through userid (must be unique) and password
+ * Patients should allow to get login him/her-self in order to collecting own information
+ * On login into the system, a doctor must be able to see the patients list under his/her observation
+ * One patient must not access the information of some other patients
+ * All the patients must be able to download all the medical report and bill as per his requirement by login into the system.

+Note: Add, delete, and update must be reflect immediately in the system.

 ## How to run the Web App:
 - Go to the deployed website - <b>https://hospitalmanagement1712.herokuapp.com/</b>